alessandrofolloni/autodoctor_ecocardiography/README.md

 # autodoctor_ecocardiography

-Monday Proposal presentation pdf: first proposal for the project work.
+Inside the presentation folder, you can find:
+- the project proposal
+- the milestone report for the intermiedate results
+- the final presentation

+In the main page:
+- the final paper